-To make the pantry meal suggestions work best, make sure you fill up your pantry using foods from our Basic Foods database.
-Most of our recipes are made up of ingredients from the Basic Foods collection, so if you want to find a good number of recipes that has overlap with your pantry, use those Basic Foods.
+To make the pantry meal suggestions work best, make sure you fill up your pantry using foods from our "Foods" (USDA) section of the database.
+Most of our recipes are made up of ingredients from these USDA foods, so if you want to find a good number of recipes that has overlap with your pantry, use those found in the "Foods" section.

-Last but not least, if you want total control of what the planner recommends, there's always the Recurring Foods feature.
+2. The second thing you can try if you want total control of what the planner recommends is the Recurring Foods feature.
 Find the foods and recipes you want in the Food Search, then add them as "recurring foods" that recur "often" to your Recurring Foods lists.
 Then, if you check off the checkbox for those meals that says "Only use recurring foods for this meal" this will force the generator to use only the small subset of foods you already own when creating your plans.

 ** During testing, we've found the planner to be 80%-90% efficient with using up groceries when you let the planner handle most of the generating.
 The average American is about 70% efficient with grocery usage, or if you're anything like me, much much worse than 70%.